Switching made simple

 We’ll process your application and check that you’re eligible for the course you nominated.
 If Deakin sends you an offer of admission, you’ll need to formally accept it.

-Apply for Credit for Prior Learning.
+Apply for recognition of prior learning.
 Depending on how much of your previous course you completed, you may be eligible to have credit applied to your new Deakin course.
 Some types of workforce experience are also eligible.
 Having credit applied to your Deakin course recognises learning you’ve already achieved, and can save you time and money.

 Withdraw from your old course